Tinyiko-Makhubele/B.A-AI-Student-Tracking-System-/README.md

 The proposed solution will include:

-Student data preprocessing and cleaning
+• Student data preprocessing and cleaning
-Exploratory data analysis
+• Exploratory data analysis
-Machine Learning for student risk prediction
+• Machine Learning for student risk prediction
-Time Series Analysis to monitor changes in student performance Deep Learning to identify complex patterns in the data Natural Language Processing (NLP) for student interaction An AI-powered chatbot to provide information and guidance A dashboard for presenting predictions, trends, and relevant insights
+• Time Series Analysis to monitor changes in student performance
+• Deep Learning to identify complex patterns in the data
+• Natural Language Processing (NLP) for student interaction
+• An AI-powered chatbot to provide information and guidance
+• A dashboard for presenting predictions, trends, and relevant insights

 The system is intended to act as a decision-support tool and not as a replacement for lecturers, academic advisors, or other university support staff.